JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

-In general When you multiply two matrices :  P x W = R for                  matrix P       x         matrix W you calculate (columns P x rows P ) x ( columns W x rows W) which results in size    (columns P x rows W) result                   (columns R x rows R) result                          matrix R
+In general When you multiply two matrices :  P x W = R for                  matrix P       x         matrix W you calculate (columns P x rows P ) x ( columns W x rows W) this results in size     (columns P x rows W) result                   (columns R x rows R) result                          matrix R

 So for a multiplication of a 1 x 3 with a 3 x 1 matrix like before we end up with a 1 x 1 matrix.

-And for a 4 x 1 and 1 x 4 you also get a 1 x 1 matrix which is the answer to our question:
+And for a 4 x 1 and 1 x 4 you also get a 1 x 1 matrix, which is the answer to our question:

 [2, 7, 3, 2] x [5, 2, 4, 3] = 10 + 14 + 12 + 6 = 42
 ```